google/trillian/docs/TransparentLogging.md

  - For a Pastebin Log, the admission criteria might merely be a size limit, or a UTF-8 encoding correctness check.

-These examples illustrate that good admission criteria typically include two key aspects:
+These examples illustrate that good admission criteria typically include two key
+aspects:

  - Structure: The submissions have to be of the correct format to be of interest (so that the submissions match the subject of the Log), and that format has to be machine-checkable (but need not be strict – see below).
  - Authentication: The submissions are signed by one of a limited number of private keys, so the signature can be checked with the corresponding public key.
-The Log is thus implicitly
+The Log is thus implicitly:
-     - assuming that the holders of those private keys will not sign excessive numbers of objects (and so allow the Log to be swamped)
-     - trusting the key holders not to sign anything that might be problematic for the Log to host.
+     - trusting the key holders not to sign anything that might be problematic for the Log to host
+     - assuming that it will be able to keep up with the numbers of objects signed with those private keys.

 For our examples:
  - A Certificate Transparency log requires entries to have X.509 structure, and